GabeGar/memory-card/README.md

 ## Goal

-Create a memory card game, built in React, utilizing functional components and React Hooks.
+Create a memory card game, built using the React framework, utilizing functional components and more advanced React Hooks.

 ## Skills learned and applied